 This prototype HPL has also been tested at various vibration and shock conditions while in operation.
 As seen in Figure 5, the vibration condition caused the evaporator thermal resistance to decrease.
 The improved evaporator heat transfer may be due to the more efficient boiling and evaporation heat transfer on the wick surface in the presence of vibration.
 The shock condition had minimal impact on the evaporator heat transfer.
 In summary, the prototype HPL design was able to withstand the military specified vibration and shock conditions without any performance degradation or structural damage.

-ACT has recently built a full scale power electronic cabinet that consists of twelve Heat Pipe Loops for cooling of six circuit boards.
-This cabinet went through a stringent set of thermal, mechanical, vibration and shock testing at both ACT and an independent test house before being delivered to the customer in October 2009.
-Figure 6 shows a photo of the full scale HPL system.
+ACT has built a full-scale power electronic cabinet that consists of twelve Heat Pipe Loops for cooling six circuit boards.
+This cabinet went through a stringent set of thermal, mechanical, vibration, and shock testing at both ACT and an independent test house before being delivered to the customer in October 2009.
+Figure 6 shows a photo of the full-scale HPL system.